 Using a metal opener tool, pry up the connectors from the motherboard and simply pull up on the SD card reader and the power connector.

-Using an opener tool pry off the metal cage, to access the CPU heatsink.
+With an opener tool pry off the metal cage, to access the CPU heatsink.
 Using a T4 torx screwdriver remove the screws, then pull up on the heatsink to remove it.

 To access the camera assembly, pry off the metal cage.
 The cameras can then be easily removed by prying them away from the motherboard.